Karasp1980/nordic-mythology-memory-game/README.md

 ![Moves](/assets/images/moves.jpg)

 ### **Memory game:**
 #### The memory game is created to be inspiring and easy to play.
-You click two cards at a time which then make a flip and shows the memory cards underneath the backside-card.
-If there is a match (same two cards) the card stay open and the player can make a new move, but if there is no match the cards flip back again (after 1s, in order to give the player enough time to memorize the cards) and the player can make a new move.
+You click two cards at a time (the game does not aloud clicking more than two cardd at a time) which then make a flip and shows the memory cards underneath the backside-card.
+If there is a match (same two cards) the cards stay open and the player can make a new move, but if there is no match the cards flip back again (after 1s, in order to give the player enough time to memorize the cards) and the player can make a new move.
 The game is over when all 8 pairs are found.
 ![Memory game board](/assets/images/memory-game-box.jpg)